-Appeals beyond the department level may be presented to the Complaints, Grievances, Appeals and Academic Freedom (CGAAF) Committee (see section I.E., of the Faculty Senate Articles & Bylaws).
+Appeals beyond the department level may be presented to the Complaints, Grievances, Appeals and Academic Freedom (CGAAF) Committee (see section I.E. of the Faculty Senate Bylaws).
 As in all processes involving the evaluation of personnel, mechanisms for merit evaluation appeals beyond the department level are established on this campus.
-Your attention is directed to the UW System Administrative Code, and the UWL Faculty Handbook.
+Your attention is directed to the UW-System Administrative Code, the local UWL Faculty Rules, and the UWL Faculty Handbook.